 Staff members may refuse to administer medication.
-If a class teacher refuses to administer medication, the headteacher will delegate the responsibility to another staff member.
+If a member of staff refuses to administer medication, the headteacher will delegate the responsibility to another staff member.

 Written records will be kept of any medication administered to children.
+This will be recorded using Arbor.